7 Weird and Offbeat Job Titles in Tech

 If you’re a newcomer to tech, there’s plenty of unfamiliar vocabulary to contend with.
 Whether it’s programming languages, technical jargon, or the tech world’s litany of acronyms, it can quickly feel overwhelming.

-And it’s not just the terms you’ll need to do tech jobs: Things can get weird when you look at the titles of the jobs themselves.
+And it’s not just the terms you need to know for working in tech: things can get weird when you look at the titles of the jobs themselves.
 From Overlords to Ninjas to Rockstars to the hackers of growth, scanning tech job listings can make you feel like you’ve stumbled into a bad sci-fi movie.

 Never fear!
 Most of these strange sounding jobs are either attempts at fun and creativity gone a bit awry, or make more sense when you know the context.
 To help strip away the mystery and intimidation, here’s a list of offbeat tech job titles deciphered.